Tam Nsaliwa: Denmark

 On 16 April 2012, it was announced that Nsaliwa had signed with Esbjerg fB of the Danish 1st Division until 30 June 2012.

 International career

 Nsaliwa played at the 2001 FIFA World Youth Championship in Argentina, alongside Julian De Guzman and Mike Klukowski among others.

 He made his senior debut for Canada in an April 2001 LG Cup match against Egypt and earned a total of 13 caps, scoring no goals.
 He has not yet represented Canada in FIFA World Cup qualification matches but did play a game at the 2001 Confederations Cup and three at the 2002 CONCACAF Gold Cup.

 His last full international game for Canada was played against the Brazil at Qwest Field in Seattle on 31 May 2008.

-Once he renounced his Canadian citizenship in 2007, he became ineligible to play for Canada, and in fact no longer eligible to play international football, as he had been cap-tied by Canada.
+Once he renounced his Canadian citizenship in 2007, he became ineligible to play for Canada, and in fact no longer eligible to play international soccer, as he had been cap-tied by Canada.